-The Cost category is new in 2018 and was given a weight of 10% of the overall MIPS score.
+Starting in 2019, the Cost category has a weight of 15% of the overall MIPS score.
 This category does not require any additional data submission from the eligible clinician.
 CMS will automatically calculate the clinician’s score based on Medicare Part B claims submitted.
 For more information about the MIPS Cost category, visit https://www.cms.gov/Medicare/Quality-Payment-Program/Resource-Library/Resource-library.html.

 Monitor Your Progress